-Press to return to the User Menu.
+Press 🔁 to return to the User Menu and exit the setup.

 3.3 Current Output Menu

 If the 4-20mA option is fitted enter this menu from the user menu to set up the Current Output.

 The equivalent flow at the full scale of 20 mA is set then the flow at 4 mA is set.
 The latter is normally zero.
 Flow Values in between these two limits are scaled to give the equivalent Current Output.